 Tips for Cooking

-- A light dusting of flour provides a bit of a crispy, brown exterior to the chicken breast, but this can also be achieved through white rice flour or arrowroot powder for those who are gluten free.
+- A light dusting of flour provides a crispy, brown exterior to the chicken breast, but this can also be achieved through white rice flour or arrowroot powder for those who are gluten free.

 - Wipe your mushrooms with a damp cloth to clean them rather than running them under cool water.
 This will allow them to not become water-logged and get a nice brown caramelization when you cook them.